 According to Daniels, black coffee, with either low-fat milk or unsweetened nut milk, remains the best option for most people who are looking to shed some pounds.

-If you’re adhering to a strict keto diet, however, Keto Coffee can do your body some good.
+However, if you’re adhering to a strict keto diet, Keto Coffee can do your body some good.

-Regardless, no matter how much Keto Coffee you consume, it does take time to reach ketosis.
-This, along with the depth of ketosis, varies from person to person and is entirely dependent on their genes, fitness level, and just how strictly they’re following the keto diet.
+Regardless, no matter how much Keto Coffee you consume, it takes time to reach ketosis.
+This, along with the depth of ketosis, varies from person to person and is entirely dependent on: